swanchain/python-swan-sdk/docs/sample_tutorial.md

 9. [Validate Payment and Delpoy Task](#9-validate-payment-to-deploy-task)
 10. [Follow Up Deployed Task Status (Optional)](#10-follow-up-task-status-optional)

-### 1. Get SwanHub API Key
+### 1. Get Orchestrator API Key

-To use `swan-sdk` SwanHub API key is required.
+To use `swan-sdk` Orchestrator API key is required.
 - Go to Swan Dashboard: https://orchestrator.swanchain.io/provider-status
 - Login through MetaMask.
 - Click the user icon on top right.
 - Click 'Show API-Key' -> 'New API Key'
 - Store your API Key safely, do not share with others.

-### 2. Login into SwanHub Through SDK
+### 2. Login into Orchestrator Through SDK

-To use `swan-sdk` you will need to login to SwanHub using API Key.
+To use `swan-sdk` you will need to login to Orchestrator using API Key.
 (Wallet login is not supported)

 ```python
 from swan import SwanAPI